-The amendment will be in conformance with IEEE Std 802, IEEE Std 802.1AC, and IEEE 802.1Q.
+The amendment will be in conformance with IEEE Std 802, IEEE 802.1AC, and the existing provisions of IEEE 802.1Q.

 1.2.3 Distinct Identity

 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.